Continuing our Winter Theme!|

-We have had a super start to our People who Help Us topic.
-We have learned about lots of different people who help us and painted some fantastic pictures.
+We have had a super start to our People Who Help Us topic.
+We have learnt about lots of different people who help us and painted some fantastic pictures.

 We have focused on postmen and postwomen so far and we have listened to the story of 'The Jolly Postman'.
 The children were excited to receive their own letters from the Jolly Postman and even used them to practise their numbers to 20!
 We have completed some Postman Pat games on the computers and are starting to get really good at using a mouse to click and drag objects.

 As part of our 'wow' science we investigated what happened when we added mentos to our 'superhero' bottle of coke.
 The children were amazing with their predictions and were very excited to see what happened!
 Unfortunately the video won't upload to the website but I'm sure they can tell you all about it!